Dwight J. Loving

 Dwight Jeffrey Loving (born c.
-1968) was one of six military personnel on death row until President Barack Obama commuted his sentence to life without parole on January 17, 2017.
+1968) was one of six U.S. military personnel on death row until Barack Obama commuted his sentence to life without parole on January 17, 2017.
 Loving, a private in the United States Army, was sentenced to death following his conviction for murdering two soldiers, working as part-time taxi drivers on December 24, 1988.
 He was stationed at Fort Hood, Texas at the time of the murders.
 Loving said he killed his first victim to see if he could get away with it and killed his second one for fun.

 Murders and arrest

 Dwight Jeffrey Loving was a native of Rochester, New York, born c.
 1968.
 He was an Army Private First Class stationed at Fort Hood, Texas.
 On the night of December 11, 1988, he committed two armed robberies of convenience stores, netting less than $100.
 He then decided to rob some cab drivers.
 On December 24, during the course of those robberies, Loving murdered two taxicab drivers and attempted to murder a third.

 The court-martial evidence, which included Loving's undisputed videotaped confession, established that the first robbery and murder victim, Pvt.
 Christopher Fay, 20, was an active duty soldier working for extra money as a cab driver; at approximately 8:00 p.m. on December 24, Fay drove Loving from Killeen, Texas, to a secluded area of Fort Hood, where Loving robbed him at gunpoint; after taking Fay's money, Loving shot Fay in the back of the head; while watching blood "gushing out" of Fay's head, Loving shot him in the back of the head a second time.
 Fay's dead body was discovered by another soldier at Fort Hood a short while later.

 Loving, after fleeing to his Fort Hood barracks, called for a second cab at 8:15 that same evening.
-The second cab, driven by retired Army Sergeant Bobby Sharbino, 44 drove Loving from Fort Hood to a secluded street in Killeen.
+The second cab, driven by retired Army Sergeant Bobby Sharbino, 44, drove Loving from Fort Hood to a secluded street in Killeen.
 Loving then robbed Sharbino at gunpoint, ordered him to lie down on the seat, and murdered him by shooting him in the head.

 After the second murder, Loving socialized with his Italian girlfriend and others at local nightclubs.
 Later that evening, he robbed and attempted to murder a third cab driver, Howard Harrison, who successfully defended himself.
 Loving escaped on foot.

 The next day, a Joint Task Force composed of FBI, Texas Rangers and the US Army Criminal Investigation Division (USACIDC) agents pursued Loving.
 Army special agents arrested him and videotaped his confession.
 He reviewed the tape and signed a transcript of his confession.